Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Type Height Verified comfort layers Cooling elements Available sizes My feel read Notes from testing

-SIGNATURE GelCare Memory foam 13" 1.5" ventilated GelCare CoolTouch Air memory foam; 2.5" Comfort MD memory foam Coolmax temperature-regulating cover Twin, Twin XL, Full, Queen, King, Cal King Plush Deepest sink and gentlest pressure relief
+SIGNATURE GelCare Memory foam 13" 1.5" ventilated GelCare CoolTouch Air memory foam; 2.5" Comfort MD memory foam Coolmax temperature-regulating cover Twin, Twin XL, Full, Queen, King, Cal King Plush Deepest sink and softest pressure relief

 How We Tested It